w3c/wai-curricula/content/content-author/clear-content.md

 Students should be able to:

 * explain how clear, easy to understand, and easy to read content is essential for some people with disabilities
-* provide clear content based on context, audience, and resource, by using:
+* provide clear content based on context and audience by using:
-  * appropriate words based on audience and context
+  * appropriate words
   * short sentences
   * active voice
 * ensure sufficient contrast ratio as well as easy to read fonts to favor content readability